 1. Our commitment

-Every site we build — including ukwebmarketing.com itself — is designed and tested against WCAG 2.2 AAA from the first commit, not bolted on after launch.
-AAA covers a wider audience than AA: people with motor impairments need larger tap targets (SC 2.5.5 Enhanced), people with cognitive impairments benefit from clearer language (SC 3.1.5), people with low vision need 7:1 contrast (SC 1.4.6), and so on.
-For clients in regulated sectors — independent schools (KCSIE / Public Sector Bodies regs), clinics (CQC accessibility expectations), solicitors (SRA Principle 1) — AAA is the defensible baseline.
+Every site we build, including ukwebmarketing.com itself, is designed and tested to conform to WCAG 2.2 AA as standard from the first commit, not bolted on after launch, and we meet selected AAA success criteria where the content allows.
+The AAA criteria reach a wider audience: people with motor impairments need larger tap targets (SC 2.5.5 Enhanced), people with cognitive impairments benefit from clearer language (SC 3.1.5), people with low vision need 7:1 contrast (SC 1.4.6), and so on, so we target them where they fit the content rather than claiming blanket AAA conformance.

 2. What we do, technically

-- Screen reader semantics — ARIA labels on icon-only buttons (e.g. the WhatsApp sticky button),
+- Screen reader semantics, ARIA labels on icon-only buttons (e.g. the sticky contact button),

 3. Tools we test with